Spotswood High School (New Jersey)

-Spotswood High School is a four-year comprehensive public high school, serving students in ninth through twelfth grade in Spotswood, in Middlesex County, New Jersey, United States, operating as the lone secondary school of the Spotswood Public Schools.
+Spotswood High School is a four-year comprehensive public high school, serving students in ninth through twelfth grade in Spotswood, in Middlesex County, in the U.S. state of New Jersey, operating as the lone secondary school of the Spotswood Public Schools.
+The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 2023; the school's accreditation expires in January 2031.

-As of the 2021–22 school year, the school had an enrollment of 729 students and 59.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.4:1.
-There were 53 students (7.3% of enrollment) eligible for free lunch and 9 (1.2% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 773 students and 57.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.6:1.
+There were 95 students (12.3% of enrollment) eligible for free lunch and 27 (3.5% of students) eligible for reduced-cost lunch.

 Students from Helmetta, a non-operating district, attend school in Spotswood beginning in grammar school; students from Milltown attend the high school as part of a sending/receiving relationship with the Milltown Public Schools.
+As of 2021, Spotswood High School has had a postsecondary education rate of 33% for a four-year school, 33% for a two-year school, 7% for a business or technical school, and 27% into the workforce/other.
+Spotswood High School offers 14 Advanced Placement courses and 28 honors courses.
+Spotswood High School also offers the Seal of Biliteracy, certifying students in their proficiency in English and another language.

 Awards, recognition and rankings

 During the 1992-93 school year, Spotswood High School was awarded the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.

 The school was the 159th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 102nd in the state of 328 schools in 2012, after being ranked 105th in 2010 out of 322 schools listed.
 The magazine ranked the school 126th in 2008 out of 316 schools.
 The school was ranked 183rd in the magazine's September 2006 issue, which surveyed 316 schools across the state.

 Schooldigger.com ranked the school 80th out of 381 public high schools statewide in its 2011 rankings (a decrease of 17 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (89.8%) and language arts literacy (95.8%) components of the High School Proficiency Assessment (HSPA).